|Semi-Retired, and living in Florida. Always interested in space related matters.|

 No...
-My name is not CLYDE.
-I have always named my computer CLYDE.
+My name is not Clyde.
+I have always named my Desktops CLYDE and my Laptops CLYDEE.

 |Thoughts about SETI and SETI@home|